Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Repot Creeping Moss at the beginning of the growing season only when growth has began to suffer as the plant prefers to be slightly root-bound.

-Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Check out these ceramic pots with drainage holes and saucer on Amazon.
+Use a pot 1 size larger that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Check out these ceramic pots with drainage holes on Amazon.

-Pruning Creeping Moss involves removal of dead and yellow leaves to maintain the plant neat and minimize pests infestation.
-To encourage a compact and bushy growth pinch off the growing tips regularly.
+To encourage a compact, bushy growth pinch off the growing tips regularly.
 If the plant becomes unruly, cut it back to rejuvenate growth.
-The foliage emanating from the pruning, can be used to propagate new plants.
+The foliage emanating from the prunings, can be used to propagate new plants.

-Take 4-5 inches long stem-tip cuttings from a healthy Creeping Moss and strip off most of the lower leaves.
+1. Take 4-5 inches long stem-tip cuttings from a healthy plant and strip off most of the lower leaves.

-Insert the lower cut end of the cuttings in moist free-draining soil and place the set up in a warm, well-lit place away from direct sunlight.
+3. Place the set up in a warm, well-lit place away from direct sunlight to prevent scorching

-Allow the new Selaginella to be well established before transplanting after which you can begin routine care.
+5. Allow the new plants to be well established before transplanting after which you can begin routine care.

-Take the Creeping Moss out of its pot and carefully divide the plant into several sections.
+1. Carefully, slip the plant out of its pot and divide it into several sections.

-Allow the new Selaginella to be well established before transplanting after which you can begin routine care.
+5. Allow the new plant to be well established before transplanting into a pot one size larger after which you can begin routine care.

 Creeping Moss, Selaginella

-Creeping Moss (Selaginella) growing problems include shrivelled leaves, rotting, plant death, pests and diseases among others.
+Creeping Moss common problems are brown & shrivelled leaves, rotting & dying plant, pests among others.
 Keep reading for more on these problems and how to fix them.

 Pests